SendSure

 summary: "Domain accepts mail broadly; use a cautious workflow."

-Strong verification is not just a one-time cleanup tool.
-It belongs anywhere an email enters, moves through, or leaves your revenue pipeline.
+Not a one-time cleanup.
+It belongs anywhere an email enters your pipeline.

 Explore the API